Please screenshot this page and send it to info@mim-essay.com

 How to Write the Perfect Oxford MBA Essays

-Writing the Oxford MBA essays can feel challenging because the school gives you very little space.
-But remember – Oxford is not looking for fancy words or long stories.
-They want to understand who you are, what shaped you, and how clearly you think.
-Every essay is a chance to show honesty, maturity, and direction.
-If you keep your answers focused and personal, even a 250-word essay can be powerful.
+Writing the Oxford MBA essays can feel challenging because the question is broad.
+Oxford is not looking for fancy words or a long list of achievements.
+The admissions committee wants to understand who you are, what has shaped you and how clearly you can reflect on your experiences.

 Core Personal Statement (Main Essay – 250 Words)